mchl-labs/atenadb-go-driver/README.md

 	log.Println("KEY: clic; NEWVALUE: " + newvalue)
   ```

-  Returns a `bool` with the status of the current operation and if the operation was successful the new value related to the counter we wanted to modify.
+  Returns a `bool` with the status of the current operation and, if the operation was successful, the new value related to the counter we wanted to modify.

   ### Delete K/V record